-(b) Expedited delivery times.
-For those items that can be delivered quicker than the delivery times in paragraph (a) of this clause, the Offeror is requested to insert below, a time (hours/days ARO) that delivery can be made when expedited delivery is requested.

-Items or group of items (special item no. or nomenclature)
+elivery times.
+For those items that can be delivered quicker than the delivery times in paragraph (a) of the is requested to insert below, a time (hours/days ARO) that delivery can be made when expedited delivery is requested - of items (special item no. or nomenclature)